 If a state Medicaid agency chooses to apply the Medicaid NCCI methodologies to the encounter data from an MCO (or allows an MCO to do so), the state does so at its own risk because the NCCI methodologies were not designed for such use.
 If a state Medicaid agency does so, the edits are now considered to be "state" edits and are no longer "NCCI" edits.
-Any denials of payment to Medicaid managed care providers due to application of the Medicaid NCCI edits cannot be attributed to the Medicaid NCCI edits and must be attributed instead to "state" edits.
-A state is not required to report to CMS quarterly state estimates of savings in Medicaid program costs due to application of the Medicaid NCCI methodologies to FFS claims paid by MCOs or to encounter data from MCOs.
-However, CMS encourages state Medicaid programs to report such estimates to CMS.
+Any denials of payment to Medicaid managed care providers due to application of the Medicaid NCCI edits cannot be attributed to the Medicaid NCCI edits.